datastaxdevs/conference-2022-devoxx/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/datastaxdevs/conference-2022-devoxx)

-## 1.2 - Starting Apache Cassandra™ in `Docker`
+### 1.2 - Starting Apache Cassandra™ in `Docker`

-> ℹ️ For the first `copy-paste` within `Gitpod` you are invited to authorize them.
-Please do so to keep moving in the session.

 Once gitpod has launched you should find a couple of terminals available.
-Locate `setup`, uou will get this message.
+Locate `setup`, you will get this message.

 ```
 ------------------------------------------------------------